Immiora/the-narrow/wiki/places/Magdalen.md

 #### The Magdalen

-Wards in the Magdalen are Port Royal, Templeton, Outer Magdalen and Magdalen College.
+Wards in the Magdalen are White Abbey, Port Royal, Templeton, Outer Magdalen and Magdalen College.

 #### Lord's Lane